equinor/Carolina/README.md

 ```bash
     pytest
 ```

+In the case of testing newer versions of Dakota, scripts can be found in the script folder.

 Carolina requires Dakota 6.18, but will work with older versions as well.
 Pathes can be reverted to allow for building against versions prior to 6.13 or 6.16.